 Coming up with an idea for a new product is easy.
 Go to a hackathon or a startup meetup, and you’ll hear “this is the Uber of X” over and over again.
 The challenge is getting your idea from an abstract concept to a finished product that can hold its own on the market.
 That can feel like an insurmountable obstacle.
 Product management is all about making all of it more, well, manageable.

 But what is product management?
-What separates good product management from bad?
+What separates good product management from the bad?
 And what does it look like in practice?

-A quick definition of product management
+A quick product management definition

 A single product manager will rarely be responsible for every effort that goes towards the development of a product.
 Most organizations will have multiple product managers, each with their own area of responsibility, while some tasks will be offloaded to other departments, like marketing and customer success.

 In short, product management is about making sure a product is successfully developed, finds its place on the market, and continues to innovate throughout its lifetime.
 It’s about planning a strategy, coordinating its development, and doing constant research to inform these endeavors.

 Here’s a bit more detail on each aspect of product management: